Understanding stop_reason in the Claude Messages API

 - Execute whatever the model asked for.

-usermessage containing yourtool_resultblocks (keyed to the sameid). - Call
+usermessage containingtool_resultblocks keyed to the sameidvalues. - Call

 messages.createagain.

-That loop — call → tool → append → call — is the seed from which every agent is grown.
+That loop — call → tool → append → call — is the seed from which every Claude agent is grown:

 messages.create